JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8024 days**.

-And here is a just a random fact -  **The Saguaro Cactus, found in South-western United States does not grow branches until it is 75 years old.**.
+And here is a just a random fact -  **The longest hiccups on record was by an American pig farmer whose hiccups persisted from 1922 to 1987**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)